hongjes1/UGChordstoFlats/README.md

 ## Both
 - The code's set of chord names is severely limited and is not at all exhaustive.
 Example: E, Emaj, EM, and Emajor all will display E major chords (notes E-G#-B), but only chord of the first format are supported.
+- This is a simple text replacement algorithm.
+As such, replacing "B" with "Cb" will result in chords that are shifted one character to the right.
+This is similar to what happens with the transposition function as it currently functions on the site.
+(Dm-Bb-Gm takes fewer characters than Fm-Db-Bbm etc.) This is related to unchanged `span` sizes.

 [Back to top](#table-of-contents)